aukletio/Auklet-Releaser-C/README.md

 ### Getting Started

-1. Follow the [C/C++ Agent Quickstart Guide][auklet_agent] to integrate the C/C++ agent that will monitor performance issues in your app and securely transmit the information to the client
+1. Follow the [C/C++ Agent Quickstart Guide][auklet_agent] to integrate the C/C++ agent.

-1. Set the following environment variables in the environment you will be creating releases from (CI environment, build server, local system, etc)
+1. Set the following environment variables in the environment from which you will be creating releases (CI environment, build server, local system, etc):

-    - AUKLET_APP_ID
+    - `AUKLET_APP_ID`
-    - AUKLET_API_KEY
+    - `AUKLET_API_KEY`

-1. Add the following commands to your build/CI environment
+1. Add the following commands to your build/CI environment:

         curl https://s3.amazonaws.com/auklet/releaser/latest/auklet-releaser-linux-amd64-latest > release
         chmod +x release

 1. If you do not already have a debug version of your application, you'll need to create a -dbg file.
-To create one for an application called, for example, "Application" create an executable in the same directory called Application-dbg.
 Application-dbg does not need to actually contain debug info.

-        cp Application{,-dbg}
+        cp <InsertYourApplication>{,-dbg}

 1. Then you can create a release.